code4ref/code4ref.github.io/index.md

 clear guidelines for its evaluation for the REF purposes (something else we need to work on), and many researchers prefer the safer route of submitting papers.
-As a result, software outputs are not always being recorded in Continuing Research Information Systems (CRIS) used by universities.
+As a result, software outputs are not always being recorded in Current Research Information Systems (CRIS) used by universities.
 The first step here would be to help to research software developers to find a way to record their outputs in CRIS.
 This may not always be obvious, so on this website we provide